tanxpyox/r-data-generation/README.md

 * A: No, this was originally created to complete my politics coursework, which required me to present two different hypothetical datasets, where I (i) fail to reject or (ii) can reject with confidence the null hypothesis.
 I ask that all users of this script to abide by the academic standards of ethics and *indicate that the dataset is only hypothetical and created for illustration.*

 Will more data patterns be added?
-* A: Sure, leave your suggestions in the issues tab
+* A: Sure, leave your suggestions in the issues tab.

-Will this be available as a R package?
+Will this be available as an R package?
-* A: I currently have no plans of making this into a package, partly because this code is still very crude and will need some major rewriting to accomodate for all possible users.--But, maybe with your help, I can!
+* A: I currently have no plans of making this into a package, partly because this code is still very crude and will need some major rewriting to accomodate for all possible users.--But, maybe with your help, maybe I can!

 ## Licence
 * The scripts in this repo are released under the GPL 3.0 licence.
 See LICENSE for the full terms and conditions.